-When we process your personal data we are required to comply with the General Data Protection Regulation 2016 and associated laws (“Data Protection Laws”).
+When we process your personal data we are required to comply with the Data Protection Act 2018 and the General Data Protection Regulation 2016 and associated laws (“Data Protection Laws”).

 Your personal data includes all the information we hold that identifies you or is about you, including but not limited to information you give us by completing enquiry forms on the Website or by corresponding with us by phone, email or otherwise.
 The information you give us may include your name, email address, postal address, date of birth, location data and in some cases opinions that we document about you.